0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/CvadServer.png" alt="">

 We can see the first argument is a pointer to an object of type ```audiosrv!CVADServer```, one of it's fields contains the PID of the audio recording process (```0x3d30``` in this case). the ```audiosrv!CVADServer``` object is initialized in ```audiosrv!AudioServerInitialize_Internal``` which is called in a response to the initial client call to ```pAudioClient->Initialize```.
 We need to identify where the PID is initialized to determine whether it can be trusted.
 For example, if the PID is provided by the client, it cannot be trusted.
-Reversing of the function reveals ```audiosrv!AudioServerInitialize_Internal``` constructs an object of type ```IAudioProcess```, and passes it to  ```AudioSrvPolicyManager!CApplicationManager::RpcGetProcess``` :
+Reversing of the function reveals ```audiosrv!AudioServerInitialize_Internal``` constructs an object of type ```IAudioProcess```,and passes it to  ```AudioSrvPolicyManager!CApplicationManager::RpcGetProcess``` :

 <img src="{{ site.url }}{{ site.baseurl }}/images/RpcGetProcess.png" alt="">

+> CProcess is an object pointed by one of the fields of IAudioProcess

 The pid is retrieved via ```RPCRT4!I_RpcBindingInqLocalClientPID```, used by ncalrpc servers to identify the client process id from the server context.